 - 1 oz dried mushrooms such as black trumpet or porcini

 - 1 lb unsalted butter cut into ~1x1 inch cubes, at room temperature

-- 2 tablespoons flavorless oil like grapeseed
+- 2 tablespoons grapeseed oil or butter

 - 1.5 teaspoons kosher salt